 Broadband is an indispensable service for most households in Northern Ireland, and fortunately, most residents have their pick of provider and speed.

-All of the UK’s top broadband providers operate in Northern Ireland, many of them selling packages which can be bundled with expansive TV and streaming options.
+All of the UK’s top broadband providers operate in Northern Ireland, many of them selling packages that can be bundled with expansive TV and streaming options.

 How fast is broadband in Northern Ireland?